Libramiento Felipe Carrillo Puerto

 The Libramiento Felipe Carrillo Puerto is a toll highway bypassing the city of Felipe Carrillo Puerto, Quintana Roo.
 It is operated by a consortium of Banobras and Grupo Aldesa, which charges cars 24 pesos to drive the full length of the bypass.
-It is the only road signed as Mexican Federal Highway 307D.
+It is the only road signed as Mexican Federal Highway 307D (Fed.
+307D).

+Unlike most other autopistas in Mexico, the highway is an undivided two-lane expressway for most of its route.
+The highway widens to a four-lane divided highway for about a kilometer near Fed.
+295. The bypass has one toll booth, located at the Fed.
+184 interchange.

 History

 The bypass opened on July 23, 2016, after four years of construction and an investment of 444 million pesos.
 The road is designed to reroute long-haul traffic, such as that from Cancún to Chetumal, away from the city itself.
 A full dedication by Governor Carlos Joaquín González took place in July 2017.